-Chris Macinkowicz (DJS Producer) – is excited to join the cast of Last Call, the Musical for his first theater show since 2004.
+Chris Macinkowicz (DJS Producer John) – is excited to join the cast of Last Call, the Musical for his first theater show since 2004.
 During his break from the stage, Chris spent time in several bands around the country as a trumpet player and singer and is currently using his talents to help make dope noise with PBC Vocal Band where he uses his voice to pump heart thumping bass into the crowds.
 When he isn’t singing with his band, you can find Chris working with the VFW to help his fellow veterans, cooking, or riding his motorcycle.